Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Two-Grid Euclidean Optimization

 \end{lemma} \begin{proof} Lemma \ref{Bregmangap_data} shows $D_h( x , x_0) = D_\varphi(A x , A x_0)$ with $h$ given by \eqref{eq:hBreg}.
 The result follows from linearity of the Bregman divergence with respect to the inducing function, i.e.~$D_{h+\lambda J}(x,x_0)=D_{h}(x,x_0)+\lambda D_{J}(x,x_0)$. \end{proof}

-\begin{remark} Lemma \ref{lem:data_term_drops} shows, in particular, that the specific ray geometry at the coarse level can be selected independently of the ray geometry at the fine level, since the projection data $b$ drop out and hence have not to be transferred between levels. \end{remark}
+\begin{remark} Lemma \ref{lem:data_term_drops} shows, in particular, that the specific ray geometry (depicted in Fig. \ref{fig:find-coarse-A}) at the coarse level can be selected independently of the ray geometry at the fine level, since the projection data $b$ drop out and hence have not to be transferred between levels. \end{remark}